The Energy Eigenvalue for the Singular Wave Function of the Three Dimensional Dirac Delta Schrodinger Potential via Distributionally Generalized Quantum Mechanics: Some Prerequisite Lemmas and Corollaries

 The third to last line is obviously zero.
 The second to last line is evidently zero owing to the fact that the signum function $\sgn(x_k)=0$ whenever $x_k=0$ for $k\in\{1,2,3\}$.
 This declaration for the signum function's behavior had to be checked against the requirements of linearity, continuity, and in this context the happenstance of the commutativity of the tensor product of delta functions in each coordinate component.
 It could not be assumed by fiat because the product of distributions is not necessarily another distribution.

 The vanishing of this term now shows from \eqref{2.1} and the remaining term of \eqref{2.5} that,

 which is valid for all $\varphi\in\DTd{3}$ and hence $S\,\dot{=}\, 0$, as claimed \qedhere \end{proof}

 This proof is generalized to all $d\in\N$ in a straightforward manner.
 It is worth noting however that for $d=1$ although $\tfrac{\delta}{|x|}\,\dot{=}\, 0$, there is also the result $\tfrac{\delta}{x}\,\dot{=}\,-\delta'$, where $\delta'$ is the derivative of the Dirac delta on $\R$.
 The correct way of viewing the $\sgn(x)$ function is as a distribution when it is on the left but as a piece-wise function when on the right.
 This is just another way of saying that the distributional derivative is not the same operation as the usual derivative.
 In particular, there is the very interesting result that the distributional derivative is continuous and hence as a linear operator, must be bounded.
-This is not possible for the usual derivative.
+This is not possible for the usual derivative, except by contrivance via the Sobolev spaces.
+Through the weak topology, boundedness of the weak derivative comes for free, and in particular does not require the notion of a norm.
 In any case, it is useful to note the following immediate corollary.

 \begin{cor}[Triviality for Smooth Functions] Let $f\in C^\infty(\R^3)$ then

 \end{cor} \begin{proof} Since for $f\in C^\infty(\R^3)$ the product $(f\cdot\varphi)\in\DTd{3}$. \qedhere \end{proof} Note also that the result does not require $d=3$ and holds for all $d\in\N$.
 The next lemma is in contrast to the previous two propositions. \begin{lem}[Non-triviality] Let $g\in\Ckd{k}{3}$ then